Destiny 2 best PvE weapons for raids, dungeons & Lost Sectors (Season of the Witch)

 Click to enlarge

-Xenophage hits like a truck, which is essentially what you want a Heavy weapon to do.
-There are some specific cases where it is very useful, but for the most part you can really just point this weapon at anything and make it go away.
+Xenophage hits like a truck, which is what you want a Heavy weapon to do.
+There are some specific cases where it is most useful, but you can point this weapon at just about anything and make it go away.

-Those are our picks for the best PvE weapons in Destiny 2 for Season of the Witch.
-For more on the game, head to our Destiny 2 homepage for all kinds of guides like our Destiny 2 post-Lightfall story recap, or our regularly updated Destiny 2 weekly reset guide.
+For more on the game, head to our Destiny 2 homepage for all kinds of guides like our post-Lightfall story recap, our weekly reset guide, the weekly Lost Sector rotation, or check back each weekend to find out what's new with Xur and Trials of Osiris.